koushi/NyshakVault/World/People/PCs/Ny'shak.md

 Kai'sa is captured and imprisoned in the Monastery.
 Ny'shak and his allies assault the Monastery to free Kai'sa.
 They are able to breach the gate and take the courtyard but fighting grinds to a standstill.
 Members of the order still loyal to Selune are confused as to what is happening and why Ny'shak returned.
 They all believe he turned on Kai'sa like he did Torvius in his youth.
 Kai'sa and Ny'shak declare a challenge for [[Puppet leader|Ix]] for control of the Order.
 Ny'shak and Kai'sa approach the massive gate inside a dragon's skull.
 Summoning their Brands they unlock the portal and step into [[the prison]].

 Ny'shak and Kai'sa fight and flee their way to the exit through a nightmarish world of [[The Council|fallen allies]] imprisoned inside.
 They emerge from the prison onto a plateau where the Brands are located.
+Hovering far above are two of the floating enclaves one of Karsus, defacto leader of the Netherese, and his ally Lord Shadow, now minion of Shar.
+The Eyes arrive shortly after.
+Knowing they don't have much time they prepare to teleport back to Opus while Ny'shak and Kai'sa deal with the Brands.
+More to come....

+As the teleport circle is completing, Ny'shak p